Kmart

 The company was incorporated in 1899 as S. S. Kresge Corporation and renamed Kmart Corporation in 1977.
 The first store with the Kmart name opened in 1962 in Garden City, Michigan.
 At its peak in 1994, Kmart operated 2,486 stores globally, including 2,323 discount stores and Super Kmart Center locations in the United States.
-As of April 16, 2022, that number was down to nine, including just three in the continental United States.
-From 2005 through 2019, Kmart was a subsidiary of Sears Holdings Corporation.
+From 2005 through 2019, Kmart was a subsidiary of Sears Holdings Corporation, which owns Sears.
 Since 2019, Kmart has been a subsidiary of Transform SR Brands LLC, a privately held company that was formed in 2019 to acquire assets from Sears Holdings.

 History

 Early years

 S. S. Kresge, the founder of the company that would become Kmart, met variety-store pioneer Frank Winfield Woolworth while working as a traveling salesman and selling to all 19 of Woolworth's stores at the time.
 In 1897, Kresge invested $6,700 saved from his job into a five-and-dime store in Memphis, Tennessee.
-He jointly owned the first store with his former tinware customer, John McCrory.
+He jointly owned the first store with his former tinware customer, John G. McCrory.
 Kresge and McCrory added a second store in downtown Detroit the following year.
 These were the first S.S.
 Kresge stores.
 After two years of partnership, he traded McCrory his share in the Memphis store, plus $3,000, for full ownership of the Detroit store, and formed the Kresge & Wilson Company with his brother-in-law, Charles J. Wilson.

 In 1912, Kresge incorporated the S.S.
 Kresge Company in Delaware with 85 stores.
 In 1916, Kresge incorporated a new S.S.
-Kresge Company in Michigan and took over the operations of the original company; the new company in Michigan is the modern day Kmart company.
+Kresge Company in Michigan and took over the operations of the original company, becoming the modern day Kmart company.
 The company was first listed on the New York Stock Exchange on May 23, 1918.
 During World War I, Kresge experimented with raising the limit on prices in his stores to $1.
 By 1924, Kresge was worth approximately $375 million and owned real estate of the approximate value of $100 million.
 Growth early in the 20th century remained brisk, with 257 stores in 1924, rising to 597 stores by 1929.
-Kresge retired as president in 1925.
-The Great Depression reduced profitability and resulted in store closings, with the number rising to 682 in 1940.
+Kresge retired as president in 1925, continuing as the company's chairman.
+The Great Depression reduced profitability and resulted in store closings, but the number rose to 682 in 1940.
 After the war, shopping patterns changed and many customers moved out of the cities into the suburbs.